lunias/ethanaa-vuepress/docs/blog/README.md

 I've separated the config into 3 jobs: `install-dependencies`, `build`, and `deploy`.

+First the dependencies are installed by running `yarn` as well as downloading and extracting the latest release of s3deploy.
+Then `yarn docs:build` is run and my résumé is copied from the root directory into `docs/.vuepress/dist/` so that it's processed by s3deploy.
+Finally, s3deploy is executed targeting our S3 bucket and CloudFormation distribution.

+If you push to any other branch than master then s3deploy will be run with `-try`; resulting in a dry-run execution that will not modify any AWS objects.

-Commit the code and push it up to GitHub to trigger a build!
+So, let's commit the code and push it up to GitHub to trigger a build!

 # 1/8/2020